If you are a learner driver you must take and pass your theory test before you book your practical test.

 - Driving test fees

-- Driver licensing
+- Driver licenses

 - Minimum age and rules for learner drivers